Mr Edward's Alehouse & Kitchen

 Must-try here too are the desserts – choose from Chocolate Stout Brownie, Apple Cider Baked Cheesecake, or. for the ultimate indulgence, the Deep Fried Mars Bar and ice-cream, wrapped in filo pastry.
 A real treat though are the liquid desserts - flavoured Dessert Beers from Bacchus Brewing Co - try the Lamington Dark Ale, Belgian Mocha Stout, Jaffa Cake Ale or Sex, Drugs and Rocky Road.

 And did we mention Mr Edwards breakfast menu, the city's best kept secret?
 Open from Monday to Friday, you won't find a better affordable place to eat a good breakfast in the city.
 Think Avo and Feta on Toast with raspberry reduction, Toasted Muesli, Classic Bacon and Eggs for $10 or less, Thick Cut Toast and Spreads or Muffins for under $5, and working up to the 'Full Mr Edwards' (artisan pork sausage, soft poached eggs, bacon, roasted cherry tomatoes, black pudding and home-made Coopers beer bread for just $13.
 And highly recommended are the Dark Chocolate Belgian Waffles with berry compote and vanilla bean ice-cream for $12.

 Lastly, there's also a small kids menu including Chicken Strips or Crumbed Chicken Fillet with chips or Vegetarian Pasta.

-Nice to know – Mr Edward's Alehouse and Kitchen is available for private functions with no cover charge for the venue.
-Guests just pay for what they eat and drink.
+Nice to know – Mr Edward's Alehouse and Kitchen is available for private functions.

 Mr Edward's Alehouse & Kitchen